goss-org/goss/docs/cli.md

 `--listen-addr [ip]:port`, `-l [ip]:port`
 :   Address to listen on (default: `:8080`)

-`--loglevel <level>`, `-L <level>`
-:   Goss logging verbosity level (default: `INFO`).
-    Lower levels of tracing include all upper levels traces also (ie. `INFO` include `WARN` and `ERROR`).
-    `level` can be one of:

-    - `ERROR` - Critical errors that halt goss or significantly affect its functionality, requiring immediate intervention.
-    - `WARN` - Non-critical issues that may require attention, such as overwritten keys or deprecated features.
-    - `INFO` - General operational messages, useful for tasks where a more structured output is needed (e.g. goss serve).
-    - `DEBUG` - Information useful for the goss user to debug.
-    - `TRACE` - Detailed internal system activities useful for goss developers to debug.

 `--max-concurrent <num>`
 :   Max number of tests to run concurrently